henrystanley/Quark/intro.md

 So we have `eval` to turn strings into code, but what about turning code into strings?
 Meet, `show`

-    :> [ x y | 4 :nimblefish ] show
+    :> [ x y | 4 :nimblefish ] show print
-    :> .
-    "[ x y | 4.0 :nimblefish ]"

 `eval` and `show` are basically inverse functions.
 The only catch is that `eval` doesn't just parse, it also calls its argument.
-We could (allthough we haven't) implement `call` like this:
+We could (although we haven't) implement `call` like this:

     :> [ show eval ] :call def

 I don't know if it's just me, but I think the ability to serialize and interpret arbitrary code is pretty darn cool.
 The implications for metaprogramming are reason enough to justify this slightly dangerous feature.
-As we'll see in a bit, these functions are used in the standard library for things like type conversion.
+For example, these functions are used in the standard library for things like type conversion.

 Do note, by the way, that state can be affected by `eval`, but is not captured by `show`.
 By this I mean that you can define functions in `eval`, like this:

     :> "['Snail' print] :snail def" eval
-    :> snail
-    Snail

 However `show` will never include defined functions, it merely turns the top item of the stack into a string.

 Utilities
 ---------